CHAPTER 9-B. FISCAL ADMINISTRATOR

 attorney general shall, on motion in the district court of the domicile of the political

-subdivision, take a rule on the political subdivision to show cause why a fiscal administrator
+subdivision, file a rule on the political subdivision to show cause why a fiscal administrator

 should not be appointed for the political subdivision as provided for in this Chapter.
 The

-hearing on the rule to show cause may be tried out of term and in chambers, shall always be
+hearing on the rule to show cause shall be tried out of term, shall always be tried by

-tried by preference, and shall be held in not less than ten nor more than twenty days from the
+preference, and shall be held in not less than ten nor more than twenty days from the date the

 administrator, a joint motion by the attorney general and the political subdivision, along with